bshood9/osdev/README.md

 ## Drivers

 The PIC is initialized by sending it a sequence of four control words.
 The PIT is initialized by sending it a single control word, followed by a 2-byte count (to set the counter).
 Both of these devices have complex features that my code doesn't use (some of which are even *unavailable* to IBM PC-compatible systems).
 The PS/2 controller is a much more sophisticated microcontroller than the PIC and the PIT.
-Coorespondingly, it has a much more sophisticated initialization process, and many more features than we care about.
+Correspondingly, it has a much more sophisticated initialization process, and many more features than we care about.

 The PIC and the PIT files are located in the root directory rather than the "drivers" subdirectory; this is an inconsistency, and I will probably relocate them to the "drivers" subdirectory at some point...